 United States has a total of 19,924 km of coastline.
 In Vietnam, that number is 3,444 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and General Department Of Taxation - Ministry Of Finance.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, General Department Of Taxation - Ministry Of Finance.